ArnaudBelcour/kegg2bipartitegraph/README.md

 - several mapping files to go from annotation (especially EC number) to KEGG reactions: `kegg_compound_name.tsv`, `kegg_mapping.tsv` and `kegg_pathways.tsv`.

+## Output files of other command

-The `kegg2bipartitegraph esmecata` command will reconstruct draft metabolic networks by mapping the annotation from EsMeCaTa with the metabolic graphs contained in kegg2bipartitegraph.
+The other subcommands will reconstruct draft metabolic networks by mapping the annotation with the metabolic graphs contained in kegg2bipartitegraph.

 Then for each taxon of EsMeCaTa, it will create multiple files:

 - a sbml file containing the metabolic network that can be used with topological analysis methods (such as [MeneTools](https://github.com/cfrioux/MeneTools), [MiSCoTo](https://github.com/cfrioux/miscoto) or [Metage2Metabo](https://github.com/AuReMe/metage2metabo)).

-- a tv file indicating the pathways contained in the metabolic networks, their completness ratio and the associated reactions.
+- tsv files indicating the pathways/modules contained in the metabolic networks, their completness ratio and the associated reactions.